 I’m amazed at how many important lessons come around in different forms during our lives.
 We are taught those same life lessons over and over again.

-“Let go or you’re going to get dragged through the manure!”
+“Let go or you’re going to get dragged through the shit!”
 Uncle Sonny said.

 Sobriety groups also enforce, “Let go and let God.”

 This truth has been invaluable to me throughout the years.
 I got better at letting go of disappointments and hurts rather than dragging them around with me.
 The older I get, the better I get at letting go.
 As I got better at letting go, I got better at listening to others’ point of view.
 That’s made it easier for me to forgive others, as well as myself.
 As I have gotten more confident letting go and letting God, I’ve avoided being dragged through shit multiple times.